-ReSound LiNX 3D are Made for iPhone®, and allow for direct communication and control with an iPhone®, iPad®, or iPod touch®.
+ReSound LiNX 3D are Made for iPhone®, and allow for direct communication and control with an iPhone®, iPad®, iPod touch®, or Apple Watch®.

 NOTE: For assistance with pairing and using these products with your ReSound LiNX 3D hearing aids, please contact your hearing care professional.